A DB-type anvi’o artifact. This artifact is typically generated, used, and/or exported by anvi’o (and not provided by the user)..

 Once an anvi’o contigs database is generated and populated with information, it is always a good idea to run anvi-display-contigs-stats to see a numerical summary of its contents.

-Other programs you can run to populate a contigs database include
+Other programs you can run to populate a contigs database with functions include,

 - anvi-run-kegg-kofams (which annotates the genes in the database with the KEGG KOfam database)